Jajabenit250/tekana-ewallet/README.md

 This Changes are only for demostration of what will happens while rebuilding the backend.
 I considered only APIs that handle Customer, Wallet, and Transactions Operations

-1. business requirements
+### Business Requirements

     Code source: Write the back-end solution with a minimum feature that showcases how you would design from the code source.

-    These are the required features to be built:
+   1. These are the required features to be built:

     - Create, Read customers (Registration)